-According to the Better Business Bureau (BBB), VWi was founded and incorporated in Florida in 1990, and the BBB opened its file on them in 1999.
+They’re legit.
+According to the Better Business Bureau (BBB), VWI is a legitimate collection agency founded and incorporated in Florida in 1990, and the BBB opened its file on them in 1999.
 VWi is listed as a corporate collection agency and uses the following alternate business names: Asset Recovery Management; Vengroff Williams Investments, LP; Vengroff Billing Services; Equipment Return Services; and Asset Recovery Management.
-VWi has additional locations in California, New York, and Illinois.
+VWI has additional locations in California, New York, and Illinois.
 Buzzfile estimates VWi’s annual revenue at $11.7 million, and the size of its headquarters staff at 80 people.

-VWi provides first-party and third-party debt collection.
-VWi’s first-party collectors provide Business Process Outsourcing (BPO) services for healthcare providers and are “expertly-trained [to] manage…patient collections accounts with care.”
+Vengroff Williams provides first-party and third-party debt collection.
+VWI’s first-party collectors provide Business Process Outsourcing (BPO) services for healthcare providers and are “expertly-trained to manage…patient collections accounts with care.”
 Their “best-in-class” collectors “follow up with patients who owe for copays, co-insurance, deductible or non-covered transactions.”
 Their third-party collectors are “fully trained on all FDCPA guidelines plus extensive compliance and rigor or applied standards to ensure professionalism and proper collection techniques.”
-VWi takes the view that their automated processes have the benefit of reducing or removing the “time-consuming and manually intensive tasks [that normally] ensure accurate management of collections processes.”
+VWI takes the view that their automated processes have the benefit of reducing or removing the “time-consuming and manually intensive tasks [that normally] ensure accurate management of collections processes.”

 Vengroff Williams, Inc.